Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Rheumatic diseases

-COPD affects more than 5% of people in the United States.
-It is the fourth most common cause of death in the United States, responsible for more than 100,000 deaths each year.
-Experts predict that it will be the third leading cause of death in the world by 2030 as the population ages and people continue to smoke.
+COPD affects more than 6% of people in the United States.
+It is currently the fourth most common cause of death in the United States (behind heart disease, cancer, and accidents), responsible for more than 140,000 deaths each year.

-Although COPD has traditionally been considered a man's disease, an increase in women who smoke has caused COPD to skyrocket in women.
+Although COPD has traditionally been considered a man's disease, an increase in the rate of smoking in women has caused COPD to skyrocket in women.
 Women with COPD tend to fare worse than men.
 They are more likely to be hospitalized and to die from COPD.
 They also have more severe symptoms, greater depression, and a worse quality of life than men.

 Women appear to be more susceptible to the effects of smoking and pollution, possibly because of hormones or other genetic differences.
 The good news is that women who stop smoking get their lung function back more quickly than men.

 Traditionally, doctors have measured the severity of COPD by the amount of air that a person can forcibly exhale in one second (FEV1).
 This amount decreases as COPD gets worse.
 However, COPD affects other systems and body parts, which provide clues about the severity of the disease.
-Many physicians now use the BODE index to categorize COPD and predict its outcome.
+Many physicians use the BODE index to categorize COPD and predict the patients' chances of survival.
 BODE stands for body mass index, degree of airflow obstruction, dyspnea (breathlessness), and exercise capacity as measured in a 6-minute walk test.

 Outlook for Patients with Emphysema